 Busing From San Martín de Los Andes to Neuquén

-It will take about 6.5 hours to travel from San Martín de Los Andes to Neuquén by bus.
-We took the Chevalier bus company with the full-cama option for about USD 25 per person.
+The final leg of this Patagonia itinerary will take about 6.5 hours to travel from San Martín de Los Andes to Neuquén by bus.
+We took the Chevalier bus company with the full-cama option for about USD 30 per person.

 - Hosterias are similar to a bed and breakfast without access to kitchens and basic laundry services.
 We accidentally booked two of these and missed using a kitchen to make lunches and dinners.
-If you want a kitchen, make sure when you book it says hostel, not hosteria!
+If you want a kitchen, make sure when you book it says hostel, not a hosteria.

-- Due to the windy conditions and bumpy/gravel roads, Harry was getting very car sick on the buses.
+- Due to the windy conditions and bumpy/gravel roads, Harry was getting very car-sick on the buses.
 Bring medicine if you are prone to motion sickness.
-Also, bring your own snacks and water on the buses or you’ll be starving and thirsty.
-Hand sanitizer is a must!
+Also, bring your snacks and water on the buses or you’ll be starving and thirsty.
+Hand sanitizer is a must.

 - If you have the time, give yourself an extra day or two in each location to help prevent burnout.

-- Go to Platforma10 to get price comparisons and the name of the bus companies that service your desired route—all in English!
+- Go to Platforma10 to get price comparisons and the names of the bus companies that service your desired route—all in English!

 The blue rate is the exchange of USD for ARS that occurs outside of banks.
 When you sell a physical dollar bill in a cueva (informal exchange agencies), or clandestine financial house in Argentina, you will receive a better rate (blue rate) as compared to using an ATM or exchanging money at a bank.